noveogroup/android-logger/README.md

 Known Issues
 ============

-1. There are no description
+1. There are no known issues

 Developed By
 ============